Attractions and Entertainment

 ATTRACTIONS IN ST JOSEPH

-We’re quite the museum city, with 13 museums from corner to corner.
+We’re quite the museum city.
 You’ve probably heard of favorites like the Pony Express National Museum, or the Glore Psychiatric Museum (the only one of its kind).
-But you may not know St. Joseph is also home to the Fire Museum — a favorite among kids — and that there’s an actual steam locomotive, full-size hand-carved carousel and a western saloon inside the Patee House Museum.
+But you may not know that there’s an actual steam locomotive, full-size hand-carved carousel and a western saloon inside the Patee House Museum.
 At the Remington Nature Center, explore a “cave” constructed to demonstrate the culture of early tribes, and see where greats like Coleman Hawkins and Etta Cox got their start at the Black Archives Museum.
 Part of the St. Joseph Museum, the Wyeth-Tootle Museum boasts three floors of ornate woodwork, exhibits and glass — making it both a museum and a showcase of St. Joseph’s architectural treasures.
 And don’t forget to study and contemplate some great pieces, or a great lunch, at the Albrecht-Kemper Museum of Art.
 No day in St. Joe would be complete without touring the new and state-of-the-art Walter Cronkite Memorial at the MWSU campus, where you can experience the cool journey of one of St. Joseph’s own.